TrueFiEng/useDApp/docs/source/guide.rst

 To test the hook we need to render it using renderWeb3Hook.
 It works like `renderHook` from react-testing library, but it wraps the hook into additional providers.

-On blockchain everything is async.
-To make tests predictable we need to wait for the result.
+React components updates asynchronically.
+Reading data from the blockchain is also an async operation.
+To get the return value from the hook, wait for the result to be set.

 Then we can check if our result is correct. `result.current` is a value returned from our hook.
 It should be equal to 1 Ether.